shoros55/SamProject1/README.md

 3.)
 Then select "10"" in the drop down menu.<br />
 4.)
 Then click "Enter".<br />
 The results of your search will populate under the heading "Availability" in the main panel.<br />
-As well as the regression model will update with that particular plant's expected price by size.<br />
+As well as the regression inferential and model will update with that particular plant's expected price determined by size.
+The user can use the regression summary to analyze how closely price and size are correlated for the selected plant for all nurseries.
+Also, the user can use the regression model as a tool to estimate how the price of a particular plant will change as the size increases or decreases.<br />
 <br />
 Now try again for Region "Palm Beach".
 (Availability is much more limited here, so begin with the following search):<br />
 1.)
 First select the Region radio button labeled "Palm Beach."<br />